laverdet/isolated-vm/README.md

 * `options` *[object]* - Optional.
 	* `timeout` *[number]* - Maximum amount of time in milliseconds this module is allowed to run before execution is canceled.
 Default is no timeout.
+	* `promise` *[boolean]* - Resolve once the module has finished running rather than when it first yields, and reject with the error it threw along the way. `evaluateSync` returns a promise when this option is set, even for an error thrown before the first yield. `timeout` covers only the run up to the first yield.
+The other transfer options are ignored.
 * **return** *[transferable]*

 Evaluate the module and return the last expression (same as script.run).
 If `evaluate` is called